-Extract and Summarize Experiment Metrics is a research Claude Skill built by Diego Rodrigues de Sa e Souza.
+Extract and Summarize Experiment Metrics is a research claude skill built by Diego Rodrigues de Sa e Souza.
 Best for: ML researchers automatically consolidate training metrics and evaluation results across multiple fine-tuned runs into a single readable summary after experiments complete..

 Parse fine-tuning loss and evaluation accuracy from completed experiments into a structured summary.md file.